JNP-Solutions/Slacken/README.md

 ## Overview

 Slacken implements metagenomic classification based on k-mers and minimizers.
-It can closely mimic the behaviour of [Kraken 2](https://github.com/DerrickWood/kraken2)[1], while also supporting a wider parameter space and additional algorithms.
+It implements the [Kraken 2](https://github.com/DerrickWood/kraken2)[1] algorithm, while also supporting a wider parameter space and additional algorithms.
 In particular, it supports sample-tailored libraries, where the minimizer library is built on the fly as part of read classification.

 Copyright (c) Johan Nyström-Persson 2019-2024.